SATURDAY ASSOCIATES 2022/23

 Not only will students focus on improving ballet technique, but every week they will take part in creative classes, within which students will learn to perform repertoire from renowned ballets as well as unique pieces created by the artistic teaching team.

 As well as this, our core aim is to create an environment in which students can learn from a diverse teaching faculty from many different ballet and performing arts backgrounds.
-Each week students will learn from a diverse variety of different teachers, enabling them to broaden their outlook and gain a greater appreciation for the different interpretations and contributions that individual teachers and choreographers bring to the studio.
+This enables students to broaden their outlook and gain a greater appreciation for the different interpretations and contributions that individual teachers and choreographers bring to the studio.

 Will There Be A Performance?

-At the end of the course students will have the opportunity to demonstrate their learnings in a showcase in front of parents and guardians.
+At the end of the course dancers will have the opportunity to demonstrate their learnings in a showcase in front of parents and guardians.
+During this showcase, students will perform ballet and contemporary repertoire.

-Please note, this showcase will be much smaller and more intimate in comparison to the Midland Theatre Ballet performance.
+Please note, this showcase is not open to the public and will be smaller and more intimate compared to the MTB Sunday Performance Programme.

 Age Groups